 Six flights and 20,000 air miles equals one unforgettable adventure.
 It took me two days to reach Indonesia from the US but it was worth the compression socks (which worked like a charm, by the way!), airport showers and various time zone changes along the way.
-My primary objective while in Indonesia was to complete my Divemaster course in Bali, but my actual experience was so much more.
+The objective for my first trip to Bali was to complete my Divemaster course, but my actual experience was so much more.
 I was able to meet some wonderful new friends, learn about the local culture, practice a few new Indonesian words and gain a greater appreciation for rice and cabbage.
 My time in Bali was everything I had hoped for and more.
+I have since returned for underwater photo practice but this travelogue is geared toward my initial travel experience.

 For a visitor interested in experiencing a wide variety of local culture without “roughing it,” I would recommend an Ubud tour.
 Staying in Ubud can be expensive (some properties are ~$500 USD per night compared to a well-appointed guesthouse in Sanur for ~$35 USD) but it is only about a 45 minute drive from Sanur and you can hire an English speaking private driver for under $50 USD for the entire day.
 Along the way, you can stop to see the morning Barong & Kris Dance performance (the show lasts ~45 minutes) in an outdoor theatre in the village of Batubalan.
 This is more of a play but it is enjoyable if you appreciate local music and culture.
 The cost is less than $10 USD and it supports the local community.
 I noticed that inside the Denpasar airport near the airline gates, there is beautifully painted artwork along the ceiling – those scenes in the airport align with the traditional dance performance and the costumes and characters will be easily recognizable.